Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-A juvenile in Nevada may waive his or her right to counsel if the waiver “is made knowingly, intelligently, voluntarily and in accordance with any applicable standards established by the juvenile court.”
+A child in Nevada may waive his or her right to counsel if the waiver “is made knowingly, intelligently, voluntarily and in accordance with any applicable standards established by the juvenile court.”
 Nev.
 Rev. Stat. § 62D.030(4)(b).
-A youth may also waive counsel if a petition is not filed and the youth “is placed under informal supervision” of a parole officer.
+A youth may also waive counsel if a petition is not filed and the youth “is placed under informal supervision” of a probation officer.
 Nev.
 Rev. Stat. § 62D.030(4)(a).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
 Nevada statutes list no post-disposition proceedings at which youth have a right to counsel.

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.

 The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Nevada:

 - Children younger than age 8 are presumed not to be capable of committing crimes and are therefore not subject to punishment.
 Nev.
 Rev. Stat. § 194.010(1);